jordanmbarrows/growthcurve/dev/USERGUIDE_source.md

 ### 10.4 Navigation Lock

 In Single Plate mode, all input controls (raw file, design file, instrument, parameters, design variables) are disabled after analysis runs.
 This prevents accidental modification of inputs while reviewing results.
-The controls remain disabled until the page is refreshed.
+The controls remain disabled until the analysis state is reset.
 Navigation between plot stages is provided by Previous and Next buttons that are enabled/disabled according to the current stage index.

 ### 10.5 User Guide